Family Relations Manuscript Preparation

 - See the APA Publication Manual, Seventh Edition, Crediting Sources section for guidelines for citing works in text and the Reference Examples section for preparing the reference page.

 Tables & Figures

 - Insert a Table or Figure location note in the body of the manuscript following the first mention of a table or figure in text (e.g., Table 1 about here, or Figure 1 about here).

 - Figures must be high quality laser prints or camera-ready prints.
 Include one laser print or camera-ready print of each figure at the time of acceptance.

 - Titles and notes to Figures must be typed, double-spaced, on a separate manuscript page.

-- Tables and Figures should be kept to a minimum (see the APA Publication Manual, Sixth Edition, Displaying Results section).
+- Tables and Figures should be kept to a minimum (see the APA Publication Manual, Seventh Edition, Displaying Results section).